 - Camping: This is a surprising option for many, but you can actually camp outside of most small to medium sized towns or in rural areas.
 Depending on the location, you may have to pay a fee.
 Most local campgrounds run between free and $15 for a tent pad.
 Also make sure to factor in the cost of checking in camping gear if flying to your destination.

-- Sleeping in the car: I occasionally do this on road trips when I am unsure of how far I will be going that night.
+- Sleeping in the car: I occasionally do this on road trips when I am unsure of how far I will be going that night and could not find reasonable other options.
 If you chose to sleep in your car make sure to find a space that is sufficiently off a road (at least 5 feet), to avoid being struck by a vehicle but not too far away as to attract thieves.
 Always keep the car locked and avoid rest stops if possible.
 Rest stops can draw thieves.
 Some states do not allow sleeping at rest stops.
 Also make sure to keep the window ajar to allow fresh oxygen to get into the car, but not enough so someone could rob you.
 In a sedan, the passenger seat is often more comfortable than the driver’s seat because there are no pedals or steering wheels to constrain you.
 Sleeping in a car is 100% legal in unincorporated areas, but some cities do outlaw it.
 Should you find yourself approached by the police, simply say you were feeling drowsy and wanted to take a power nap before proceeding on.
 Then offer to keep driving.
 Also be aware of private property and do not trespass.